-Managing all your domains
+Manage all your domains

 Does your organization own multiple domain names where you do business?
 Perhaps you acquired a new company or started doing business under a new name.
 Google, for example, owns the domains google.com, adwords.com, youtube.com, and more.
 If you own multiple domains, you can add them all to your Google account at no extra cost.
 Users can then have an identity at one or more of your domains.
 They can share Google services as part of one organization.
-And you can manage all your users and domains domains from the same Admin console.
+And you can manage all your users and domains from the same Google Admin console.

 Let's say you acquire a new domain for a business that has its own set of employees.
 To let the new employees use Google services along with the users in your primary domain, add your acquired domain as a separate domain.
 Users in each domain will have an email address and Google account at their respective domain.
-But they can find each other in global contacts, meet via Hangouts, and otherwise collaborate internally using your Google services.
+And, they can find each other in global contacts, meet via Hangouts, and otherwise collaborate internally using your Google services.